xinwei2124/ASE_2021_MDP/README.md

 Instructions
 ------------

-EvoChecker is a Java-based tool that uses Maven for managing the project and its dependencies, and for generating the executable jars.
+EvoPoli is a Java-based tool that uses Maven for managing the project and its dependencies, and for generating the executable jars.

 EvoChecker uses under-the-hood JMetal 4.5 for multiobjective optimisation, PRISM 4.5 for probabilistic model checking, and Antl4 for parsing the probabilistic model templates.